 Saturday's Great Vigil begins without opening salutation as well.
-Please join us at 7 p.m.
-Friday and 8 p.m. on Saturday for the remaining parts of this powerful extended liturgy.
+Please join us at noon or 6 p.m.
+Friday (at St. Alban's) and 8 p.m. on Saturday for the remaining parts of this powerful extended liturgy.

 All music reprinted with permission under ONE LICENSE, License #A-729442.
 All rights reserved.